piictomancer/sephirothkisser/README.md

 im usually on another tab if im not responding, so whisper if you want me to see anything !!

 thats basically it

+๋࣭ ⭑ INTERESTS ⊹ ࣪ ˖
+Final Fantasy (specifically vii, xiv, xv)
+Twisted Wonderland
+Persona 5 (and 4,, sort of,, i havent finished it yet) Soul Eater
+Black Butler
+Castlevania (specically the shows, havent gotten around to playing the games yet) Splatoon
+Pokemon (Sun+Moon are my favs)
+Sk8
+Bloomic (is this fandom even alive??)
+JoJo's Bizarre Adventure
+Fire Emblem Awakening (someone by me fe3h pls ill give you a big fat platonic smooch) Vocaloid
+Im kindof into enstars,, mostly the gameplay but ohwell thats all im putting because this will turn into a whole essay